Drizzr/MCG_segmentation/README.md

 - Computes loss using Focal Loss (`alpha=0.25`, `gamma=2.0`) [6].
 - Updates model parameters with gradient clipping (if `args.clip > 0`).
 - Tracks training loss and accuracy using a progress bar (`tqdm`).
-- Calls `validate()` to evaluate the model on the validation (test) set.
+- Calls `validate()` to evaluate the model on the validation set.
-- Logs metrics and saves checkpoints (best model when validation (test) F1-score improves, or every 5 epochs).
+- Logs metrics and saves checkpoints (best model when validation F1-score improves, or every 5 epochs).
 - Updates the learning rate if a scheduler is provided.

 ##### `validate()`